davidfeldner/Creating-a-jar-file/README.md

 - Lastly build your jar by choosing: Build -> Build Artifacts... -> Build You should shortly after this get a jar in the /out/artifacts/{project-name}_jar/{project-name}.jar

-(You should not have to add resources manually, since it's marked in intellij and should be in the compiled output, BUT it was not for me, so i had to add them manually.)
+(You should not have to add resources manually, since it is marked in Intellij and should be in the compiled output, BUT it was not for me, so i had to add them manually.)

-## Make a non-modular jar
+## Make a jar WITHOUT modules

 This is the old way of creating a jar file, for when your project does not use modules.
 To use this method you have to not use a module.
 Remove both the module-info.java file and the "mainModule = '{module-name}'" from the build.gradle, under application.
 (You can also remove the 'org.javamodularity.moduleplugin').